It wasn’t meant to be this way.

 It’s relatively quiet, too.
 Most of the tourists in French Polynesia flock to Bora Bora, Tahiti, or Moorea, leaving Huahine calm, uncrowded, and relaxed.

 Huahine has everything you could possibly desire from a South Pacific island.
 You’ve got the amazing white sand beaches, palm trees lining every road, extinct volcanoes to climb, glistening lagoons to paddle in, dense jungle, old Polynesian ruins to explore, smooth roads to cycle along, vanilla bean plantations to wander through… It’s definitely a paradise island in my eyes.

-I spent three weeks island-hopping my way around Hawaii back in 2008, checking out the Big Island, Oahu, and Maui and to be honest, I think I could put all three islands on this list.
+I spent three weeks island-hopping my way around Hawaii, checking out the Big Island, Oahu, and Maui and to be honest, I think I could put all three islands on this list.
 When I held myself down and forced myself to choose just one, though, I settled on Oahu.

 I loved sunbathing on iconic Waikiki Beach; driving the circumference of the island over the space of a week and stopping off at the most beautiful beaches.
 I loved spending Christmas Day watching the surfers out on the North Shore Beaches, snorkelling with sea turtles, taking a tour of breathtaking Kualoa Ranch, and eating so much good food in Honolulu.

 The one thing I wish I had done: hiked Diamond Head!
 I actually drove to the parking lot at 4 a.m. with the intention of hiking it for sunrise, but back then, I despised hiking, so decided to nap in the car.
 What a dumbass.

 Man, I really need to get back to Hawaii.

 Read all about it: My Quest to Find All of the LOST Filming Sites in Oahu | A Tour of Kualoa Ranch in Oahu